 - Always Be Honest Embarrassment is its own enemy.
 When you're embarrassed about something and try to hide it, you tend to continue to stay embarrassed for longer and sometimes experience anxiety as a result.
 So if someone points out that your face seems to have turned red, be willing to tell them that you have anxiety and it sometimes happens.
 If you try to hide it or pretend something's wrong, it may get worse.

-- Start Exercising Exercising may not seem like it has anything to do with anxiety, but studies have consistently shown that exercising provides incredible anxiety relief - arguably better than some anxiety drugs.
+- Start Exercising Exercising may not seem like it has anything to do with anxiety, but studies have consistently shown that exercising can provide significant anxiety relief.
 Exercising also improves blood flow and may reduce adrenaline.
 So make sure that you're exercising regularly.

 - Learn Breathing Techniques You should also do your best to learn as much as you can about breathing with anxiety.
 Anxiety is often hard enough, but many people start hyperventilating, which in turn causes a natural increase in their anxiety symptoms.
 You need to slow down your breathing dramatically to keep the correct carbon dioxide and oxygen balance, which is important for keeping your anxiety levels down.

 The purpose of these strategies is not to cure your flushing since that takes time.
-The purpose is to simply burn off some of the adrenaline and try to make sure that your anxiety doesn't get worse at the moment.
+The purpose is to make sure that your anxiety doesn't get worse at the moment.
 You'll still need to commit to a strategy that will fight the anxiety altogether.